Master of Public Policy

-We emphasize analytic thinking throughout the curriculum, from applied statistics and microeconomics to the policy process and implementation.
-The program embeds those skills in the concept of citizenship, and links questions of ethics and values to policymaking.
+We emphasize analytic thinking throughout the curriculum, from applied statistics and microeconomics to policy choices, formulation, implementation and evaluation.
+The program also links questions of ethics and values to policymaking.

-Courses are designed to prepare students for involvement in the critical decision-making required in the development of public policy in the public, nonprofit and private sectors.
+Courses are designed to prepare students for involvement in the critical decision-making required in the development of public policy in the governmental, nonprofit and for-profit sectors.

 The Hopkins MPP program stands out from most public policy programs in several major respects:

 - emphasis on social determinants of community health and well-being

 - a balance of quantitative and qualitative courses